python-trio/trio-owfs/docs/source/introduction.rst

 .. [#] Setting up an `owserver <http://owfs.org/uploads/owserver.html>`_ instance not included.

 Zeroth, decide on an asyncio library.
-Despite its name, ``trio_owfs`` works with ``trio``, Python's standard ``asyncio``, or ``curio``.
+Despite its name, ``asyncowfs`` works with ``trio``, Python's standard ``asyncio``, or ``curio``.
 This author prefers ``trio``.

 First, create an OWFS instance::

     import trio
-    from trio_owfs import OWFS
+    from asyncowfs import OWFS

     async def main():
         async with OWFS() as ow: